ayroop/RaspPiReader/README.md

 1. **Python**: Ensure that Python 3.6 or later is installed.
 You can download it from [python.org](https://www.python.org/downloads/).
 2. **Git**: Ensure that Git is installed.
 You can download it from [git-scm.com](https://git-scm.com/downloads/).
+3. **Azure Account**: Ensure that you have an Azure account to create an Azure SQL Database.
+4. **OneDrive Account**: Ensure that you have a OneDrive account for integration.

 ### Steps